OpenEvalProject/evals/manuscripts/elife-68203/v1/manuscript.md

 Irm3 has a Bayesian credible interval (probability >0.95 for the causal gene(s) to reside in the interval) of 134.80–138.45 Mb, which contains 66 genes (Supplementary file 1a).
 Separating the F4 BMDM by their genotype at the Irm3 locus revealed an additive gene dose response for log IL-1β release, with an R2 value of 0.28 (p<0.0001 by ANOVA linear trend test) indicating that this locus is associated with 28% of the variance in IL-1β release among the F4 BMDM (Figure 1D).
 Pycard was selected as the top candidate gene based on its established role in inflammasome assembly, its proximity to the QTL peak (0.33 Mb), and the presence of a strong cis-expression QTL (eQTL, showing genetic variation near that gene is associated with its expression) with a LOD score of 20.0 determined in our prior BMDM transcriptomic study based on an independent intercross of the same two parental strains (Hsu and Smith, 2013).
 Only 3 of the 66 genes in this interval had nonsynonymous SNPs (Zfp646, Bag3, Dmbt1), but none of these SNPs were predicted to alter protein function based on in silico PROVEAN analysis (Choi and Chan, 2015; Supplementary file 1a).
 There was one other gene in this interval that we previously found to have a cis-eQTL (Rgs10), with a marginal LOD score of 2.6 (2).
 Taken together, these data suggest that genetic variability within or flanking the Pycard gene plays a causal role in manifesting the divergent levels of secreted IL-1β in AKR vs. DBA/2 BMDM, potentially due to differences in Pycard gene expression.
 There is only one SNP (rs33183533) within the Pycard gene between the AKR and DBA/2 parental strains, which resides in the 3’ UTR.
 There are also two known upstream SNPs (rs31253258, rs33187231; 5602 and 7736 bp upstream, respectively) and one downstream SNP (rs33182327; 913 bp distal to gene) within 10 kb of the gene.
 The Sanger Mouse Genomes Project (REL-1505) shows that the 3’ UTR SNP rs33183533 DBA/2 allele (T on the coding strand) is the same as the C57BL/6J reference genome allele.
 Additionally, 24 of the 36 other mouse strains sequenced had a T allele at the 3’UTR SNP, while the AKR allele (A on the coding strand) is shared by 12 of the 36 other mouse strains (Yalcin et al., 2012).
 We performed overlapping PCR (Supplementary file 1b) of AKR and DBA/2 genomic DNA covering the entire Pycard gene plus 456 bp and 2361 bp of upstream and downstream flanking region (5310 bp sequenced), which confirmed the presence of the 3’ UTR SNP rs33183533 and the downstream SNP rs33182327, with no other sequence variants in Pycard exons, introns, or flanking regions.
 The 3’UTR SNP is 3 bp downstream from the stop codon, and this region is perfectly conserved in rats, which have the DBA/2 allele.
 Thus, the DBA/2 allele is likely the ancestral mouse allele, but this region is not perfectly conserved in rabbits or primates (Figure 1E).

-## DBA/2 vs. AKR BMDM have higher Pycard expression and form more ASC specks
+### DBA/2 vs. AKR BMDM have higher Pycard expression and form more ASC specks

 Real-time quantitative PCR analysis showed that Pycard mRNA is expressed at ~2–3 fold higher levels in DBA/2 BMDM relative to AKR BMDM in several independent experiments (Figure 2A), in agreement with our prior cis-eQTL data.
 LPS priming had no effect on Pycard mRNA levels or the observed strain difference (Figure 2A).
 Western blotting showed 1.5-fold higher levels of the protein product of Pycard, ASC, in DBA/2 vs. AKR BMDM (Figure 2B, p<0.01).
 When inflammasome activation is triggered, ASC assembles into higher-order protein complexes termed ‘ASC specks’.
 Immunostaining for ASC in untreated BMDM showed an expected diffuse cytosolic distribution in both strains (Figure 2C).
 When inflammasomes were primed and activated by treatment with LPS (4 hr) and ATP (30 min), more ASC speck puncta were observed in DBA/2 vs. AKR BMDM (Figure 2C).
 The ASC specks in both strains appeared similar in size and shape, and displayed characteristic perinuclear localization.
 In a separate experiment, automated image analysis revealed that, after LPS and ATP treatment, 54 AKR BMDM had specks while 8664 did not (0.6% speck positive), and 850 DBA/2 BMDM had specks while 2357 did not (26.5% speck positive, p<0.0001 by Fisher’s exact test).

 ![Figure 2.](https://cdn.elifesciences.org/articles/68203/elife-68203-fig2-v1.jpg)

-**Figure 2.:** Pycard/ACS expression and inflammasome speck formation.(A) Relative Pycard mRNA levels in AKR (magenta) and DBA/2 (green) BMDM, showing no induction by LPS (different letters above columns show p<0.05 by ANOVA Tukey posttest, mean and SD shown).
+**Figure 2.:** (A) Relative Pycard mRNA levels in AKR (magenta) and DBA/2 (green) BMDM, showing no induction by LPS (different letters above columns show p<0.05 by ANOVA Tukey posttest, mean and SD shown).
 Median of technical triplicates of biological triplicates plotted, representative of two independent experiments.
 (B) Western blot for ASC (top) and β-actin (bottom) in biological triplicate lysates from AKR and DBA/2 BMDM.
 Densitometric analysis revealed a 50% increase in the ASC/β-actin ratio (p<0.01 by two-tailed t-test).
 (C) Immunofluorescent staining for ACS specks (red) showing assembled inflammasomes and nuclei (blue) in AKR and DBA/2 BMDM with or without inflammasome priming and activation by LPS (4 hr)+ATP (30 min) treatment.
 For the fields shown in the lower panels, primed and activated AKR BMDM yielded 2 specks among 98 nuclei, while DBA/2 BMDM yielded 23 specks among 58 nuclei.
 Source data in file Source data 1.
 Unedited western blots in (B) unedited western blot source data.docx.

-## Pycard mRNA half-life is shorter in AKR vs. DBA/2 BMDM
+### Pycard mRNA half-life is shorter in AKR vs. DBA/2 BMDM

 We hypothesized that the Pycard 3’UTR SNP could influence Pycard mRNA turnover.
 To determine if Pycard mRNA turnover was different between DBA/2 and AKR BMDM, an actinomycin D time course study was performed.
 The study revealed that Pycard mRNA had a longer half-life (t1/2) in DBA/2 BMDM than in AKR BMDM (1.64 vs. 1.16 hr, respectively, Figure 3A), with two-way ANOVA showing significant time (p<0.0001), strain (p=0.031), and interaction effects (p=0.002).
 Similar results were obtained in an independent experiment.
 To test for differences in Pycard transcription rate, a nuclear run-on experiment was performed, which revealed no significant difference between AKR and DBA/2 BMDM (Figure 3B).
 The secondary structure of a 30 nucleotide sequence of Pycard mRNA encompassing the 3’UTR SNP was predicted using the RNAfold WebServer (http://rna.tbi.univie.ac.at/cgi-bin/RNAfold.cgi).
 There is a marked difference in predicted mRNA secondary structure near the SNP, where the AKR allele has a longer stem without a loop after the SNP, and the DBA/2 allele forms a shorter stem followed by a loop (Figure 3C).
 To determine potential allele-specific miRNA target sites, we searched the miRDB (Wong and Wang, 2015) for miRNAs predicted to bind to 150 nucleotide segments of Pycard mRNA centered on the 3’UTR SNP.
 Although we identified the target sequence CCAGCUA, eight nt after the SNP, which is predicted to bind to murine miR-7688–5 p, miR-7085–3 p, and miR7669-3p, no allele-specific miRNA targets were identified.
 To determine if the 3’UTR SNP altered mRNA splicing or isoform expression, we performed RNAseq on RNA isolated from AKR and DBA/2 BMDM.
 Assessment of the mapped reads using the IGV browser (Robinson et al., 2011) revealed that both strains express the identical 3-exon isoform (Figure 3D), although both the 5’ and the 3’UTRs are shorter than the canonical major transcript isoform (Pycard-201, ENSMUST00000033056.4).

 ![Figure 3.](https://cdn.elifesciences.org/articles/68203/elife-68203-fig3-v1.jpg)

-**Figure 3.:** Pycard mRNA turnover and structure.(A) Semi-log plot of Pycard mRNA turnover after Actinomycin D treatment of AKR (magenta) and DBA/2 (green) BMDM (***, p<0.001 by two-tailed t-test).
+**Figure 3.:** (A) Semi-log plot of Pycard mRNA turnover after Actinomycin D treatment of AKR (magenta) and DBA/2 (green) BMDM (***, p<0.001 by two-tailed t-test).
 Each point is the mean ± SD of biological triplicates using the mean of technical triplicates.
 (B) Relative level of Pycard mRNA run-on transcription in AKR (magenta) and DBA/2 (green) BMDM (not significant by two-tailed t-test).
 Biological triplicates, mean and SD shown.
 (C) Predicted structure of AKR and DBA/2 Pycard mRNA segments near the 3’UTR SNP.
 (D) Sashimi plot of exon junctional reads and read depth histogram (IGV browser view) of RNAseq from AKR and DBA/2 BMDM, with the Pycard gene exon-intron structure below (gene on lower strand, 5’ to 3’ from right to left).
 Source data in file Source data 1.

-## CRISPR/Cas9 editing of Pycard in embryonic stem cells
+### CRISPR/Cas9 editing of Pycard in embryonic stem cells

 To confirm the role of the Pycard 3’UTR SNP on Pycard expression and IL-1β release after inflammasome activation, CRISPR/Cas9 homology directed repair (HDR) gene editing was employed to change the DBA/2 allele (T on coding strand) to the AKR allele (A on coding strand) in the DBA/2J mouse embryonic stem (ES) cell line AC173/GrsrJ.
 We were able to enrich for HDR editing vs. non-homologous end joining (NHEJ) by using: (1) selection via an HDR-dependent GFP-stop codon reporter; (2) a NHEJ inhibitor; and, (3) cell cycle synchronization (Figure 4A).
 The Pycard guide RNA target sequence (on the antisense strand) contained the SNP (Figure 4B), so that successful HDR would eliminate the perfect match with the single guide RNA (sgRNA) and limit re-cutting of the edited allele.
 After co-transfection with sgRNAs and single-strand donor DNAs to correct the GFP stop codon and edit the Pycard SNP, we sorted GFP+ cells for clonal growth.
 We screened 49 colonies by allele-specific PCR (Figure 4B,C) and Sanger sequencing (Figure 4D).
 We obtained five colonies (10.2%) homozygous for the AKR allele, and three of these colonies (H2, H5, and H35) were expanded for functional testing.

 ![Figure 4.](https://cdn.elifesciences.org/articles/68203/elife-68203-fig4-v1.jpg)

-**Figure 4.:** Pycard gene editing of ES cells to convert the DBA/2 allele to the AKR allele.(A) Strategy used to decrease NHEJ by use of HDR reporter and small molecules to modulate cell cycle and inhibit NHEJ.
+**Figure 4.:** (A) Strategy used to decrease NHEJ by use of HDR reporter and small molecules to modulate cell cycle and inhibit NHEJ.
 (B) Sequence of the AKR allele ss donor (3’UTR SNP highlighted in red) with 500 nt homology arm (HA), which will change the SNP from DBA/2 to AKR and eliminate Cas9 re-cutting, since the SNP is within the sgRNA sequence (underlined in the DBA/2 gene sequence).
 The sequence of the AKR and DBA/2 allele-specific PCR reverse primers are also shown with the SNP at the 3’ end, along with the positions of the common forward primer and the reverse PCR primer used for sequencing the edited clonally derived genomic DNA.
 (C) Example of allele-specific PCR using AKR and DBA/2 genomic controls, and DNA from expanded colonies after gene editing.
 Genotypes cannot all be distinguished, as one of both alleles may be edited by NHEJ precluding DNA amplification.
 (D) Sanger sequencing of DNA after gene editing showing a homozygous HDR conversion to the AKR allele (top) and a compound heterozygous with editing to one AKR allele and one indel allele due to NHEJ (bottom).

-## Pycard 3’UTR SNP confirmed as a causal modifier via ES cell derived macrophage (ESDM) functional tests
+### Pycard 3’UTR SNP confirmed as a causal modifier via ES cell derived macrophage (ESDM) functional tests

 Macrophage-directed differentiation was performed on the three homozygous Pycard edited cell lines and their parental clonally derived DBA/2 ES cell line as previously described, and confirmed by acetylated LDL uptake (Hai et al., 2018).
 After LPS and ATP treatment the DBA/2 ESDM released about twofold more IL-1β vs. the three independent Pycard edited ESDM lines (p<0.05 or<0.01, Figure 5A). qPCR demonstrated that Pycard mRNA was ~3 fold higher in DBA/2 ESDM relative to Pycard edited ESDM lines (p=0.014, Figure 5B).
 This difference in Pycard mRNA was associated with mRNA t1/2 of 6.37 vs. 4.56 hr in DBA/2 ESDM vs. Pycard edited ESDM, respectively (Figure 5C).
 Western blot analysis showed greater heterogeneity in the levels of ASC protein among the three Pycard edited ESDM lines; however, all three edited ESDM lines had reduced ASC protein vs. DBA/2 ESDM (p<0.05 or p<0.001, Figure 5D).
 These results confirm that the Pycard 3’UTR SNP is a causal variant that alters Pycard mRNA turnover, Pycard mRNA levels, ASC protein levels, and IL-1β release.
 Of interest, compared to the BMDM, the absolute values of IL-1β secretion and the Pycard mRNA t1/2 were different in the ESDM, suggesting these macrophages may be less mature than BMDM.

 ![Figure 5.](https://cdn.elifesciences.org/articles/68203/elife-68203-fig5-v1.jpg)

-**Figure 5.:** Pycard expression in ESDM.(A) IL-1β release from ESDM derived from DBA/2 ES (green) and three independent homozygous Pycard edited ES lines (magenta), in the absence or presence of inflammasome priming and activation with LPS +ATP (each point is a biological replicate; *, p<0.05; **, p<0.01 vs DBA/2 derived ESDM in the presence of LPS +ATP by ANOVA with Dunnett's multiple comparisons test, mean and SD shown).
+**Figure 5.:** (A) IL-1β release from ESDM derived from DBA/2 ES (green) and three independent homozygous Pycard edited ES lines (magenta), in the absence or presence of inflammasome priming and activation with LPS +ATP (each point is a biological replicate; *, p<0.05; **, p<0.01 vs DBA/2 derived ESDM in the presence of LPS +ATP by ANOVA with Dunnett's multiple comparisons test, mean and SD shown).
 (B) Pycard mRNA levels in two DBA/2 ESDM differentiations and three independent homozygous Pycard edited ESDM (p=0.014 by two-tailed t-test).
 Each point is a biological replicate of qPCR technical triplicates, mean shown.
 (C) Semi-log plot of Pycard mRNA turnover after Actinomycin D treatment of ESDM derived from two differentiations of DBA/2 ES and three independent homozygous Pycard edited ES lines (magenta), (*, p<0.05 by two-tailed t-test).
 Each point is the average of biological triplicates of qPCR technical triplicates, mean and SD shown.
 (D) Left side, western blot for ASC (top) and β-actin (bottom) from ESDM lysates derived from DBA/2 ES and three independent homozygous Pycard edited ES lines.
 Right side, densitometry of western blot showing ASC levels are lower in all three Pycard edited cell lines (*, p<0.05; ***, p<0.001 vs. DBA/2 derived ESDM by ANOVA with Dunnett's multiple comparisons test, mean and SD shown).

 ## Discussion